-5. Devote 3 days of holiday season (May 3rd, 4th and 5th) for construction.
+5. Devote 3 days of the holiday season (May 3rd, 4th, and 5th) for construction.

 6. Joint the panel with mortise-tenon only (please refer to the detailed model to right)

-Incline even frames to left, odd frames to right and join them alternately to form X-shaped structure.
-We thus achieved astylar tubular space (shifted-trussing structure, if we call it) with triangle-shaped slit for natural lighting.
-A frame is consisted of 4 kinds of panels.
-This is a structure which enables us to handle a request for expansion just by adding another frame.
+Incline even frames to left, odd frames to right, and join them alternately to form an X-shaped structure.
+We thus achieved astylar tubular space (shifted-trussing structure, if we call it) with a triangle-shaped slit for natural lighting.
+The frame consists of 4 kinds of panels.
+This is a structure that enables us to handle a request for expansion just by adding another frame.

-As you may see in these pictures, this architecture have wooden monocoque construction when assembled.
+As you may see in these pictures, this architecture has wooden monocoque construction when assembled.
 Pillar, beam, brace, finishing material, insulation material, sash frame, roof truss material… Plywood panels played all these roles at once and played very successfully.
-We put monocoque construction that has hybrid functionality to reduce construction cost, period and process and to increase the value of design.
-After all we followed the same path that our rival -automobile- once passed.
-As a result of a pursuit of rationality, “White Box” that once said to be a design which ultimately represents rationality and abstraction of today’s modernism architecture started to be resolved to the more extent.
-Sunlight and breeze from outside brought the rationality to the existence of this object through triangle-shaped slits.
-As we see our work perfectly fit into the God’s rich work, we assured the rhythm of the shaded w 900 panels praise our challenge.
+We put monocoque construction that has hybrid functionality to reduce construction cost, period, and process and to increase the value of design.
+After all, we followed the same path that our rival -automobile- once passed.
+As a result of a pursuit of rationality, “White Box” that once said to be a design that ultimately represents rationality and abstraction of today’s modernism architecture started to be resolved to the more extent.
+Sunlight and breeze from outside brought rationality to the existence of this object through triangle-shaped slits.
+As we see our work perfectly fit into God’s rich work, we assured the rhythm of the shaded w 900 panels praise our challenge.

-The building site is located on urbanization control area in Yaizu-shi, Shizuoka Prefecture where weather is genial thorough a year.
-Our work is now sitting on southwest corner of the client’s place, south of their house.
-To the west we have a park which offers a great view with so many trees and plants, and to the east, garden plants such as plum trees cultivated with client’s loving care.
+The building site is located on an urbanization control area in Yaizu-shi, Shizuoka Prefecture where the weather is genial thorough a year.
+Our work is now sitting on the southwest corner of the client’s place, south of their house.
+To the west, we have a park which offers a great view with so many trees and plants, and to the east, garden plants such as plum trees cultivated with client’s loving care.

-Facing south, though, is neighboring house.
-To the north, we can expect nothing more than walls of client’s own house.
+Facing south, though, is a neighboring house.
+To the north, we can expect nothing more than the walls of the client’s own house.

 In our client’s head, there also is a plan to expand the architecture to make a cozy little guesthouse in near future.

 We put long axes east-west and opened each end.
-Assembled structure forms a tube with triangle slits thus ensures well-lighted, well-ventilated and hard-to-break space.
-This structure consists of repetitive unit and will help us much in responding to a possible request for extension.
+The assembled structure forms a tube with triangle slits thus ensures well-lighted, well-ventilated, and hard-to-break space.
+This structure consists of repetitive units and will help us much in responding to a possible request for an extension.